The Ultimate Chewy Brownies

 Brownies are very forgiving but are best when eaten within 48 hours of baking.

-Usually, I just cut my brownies into squares after cooling them entirely and place them in a zip-top bag.
+Usually, I just cut my brownies into squares after they've cooled completely and place them in a zip-top bag.
 I store them on my countertop at room temperature.

 Baked brownies also freeze incredibly well.
-For that, you’d need to wrap the brownies in plastic wrap and then foil to keep the freezer odors out and moisture from the brownies in.
+For that, you’d need to wrap the brownies in plastic wrap, then foil, to keep freezer odors out and moisture in.
 Then, I label the brownies in a zip-top freezer bag with the date.
 When you’re ready to serve, just remove them from the freezer and let them thaw at room temperature for a few hours.

 Video